vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-FAQ.md

 ### Run error: `com.facebook.thrift.protocol.TProtocolException: Expected protocol id xxx`

-Check that the Nebula Graph service port is configured correctly.
+Check that the NebulaGraph service port is configured correctly.

 - For source, RPM, or DEB installations, configure the port number corresponding to `--port` in the configuration file for each service.